Bengali Koraishutir Dhokar Dalna

 - When it is hot enough, add bay leaves, cinnamon-cardamom and cloves.

-Add the ginger-cumin paste.
-Fry it for a minute, then add tomato puree.
+- Add the ginger-cumin paste.
+Fry it for a minute.

 - Add the lightly fried potatoes.